AQ / ISIL / A - EP 5

 • Delineates designation criteria

-• Confirms that asset freeze applies to financial and economic resources of every kind, including the provision of Internet hosting and related services and income-generating activities, including trade in petroleum products, natural resources, chemical or agricultural products, weapons, or antiquities, kidnapping for ransom, and proceeds from other crimes such as trafficking in persons, extortion, and bank robbery
+• Confirms that asset freeze applies to financial and economic resources of every kind, including the provision of Internet hosting and related services, transportation and lodging of listed individuals, and income-generating activities, including trade in petroleum products, natural resources, chemical or agricultural products, weapons, or antiquities, kidnapping for ransom, and proceeds from other crimes such as trafficking in persons, extortion, and bank robbery

 • Encourages MS to more actively submit listing requests